Krevs321/DogGallery/README.md

 No two dogs are the same and of course each dog has it's breed.
 In the app you can see all the different breeds with an image of that breed.
 You can click on the button View images to see more images of that specifi breed.

-To run the app, all I want you to do is, to run one of these two commands in your terminal -> npm run dev / npm run preview.
+To run the app, all I want you to do is, to run one of these two commands in your terminal (inside Visual studio Code) -> npm run dev / npm run preview.
 This is create a localhost link that you can click and open the website.